Prevent getting Yellow Fever on Safari in Uganda.

 Vaccination Requirement for Travelers to Uganda

-In 2020, arriving passengers without vaccination cards are vaccinated at their own cost (about USD 40) and issued the international vaccination card.
-Uganda does not isolate un-vaccinated passengers on arrival, as some countries do.
+In 2020, arriving passengers without vaccination cardwerere vaccinated at their own cost (about USD 40) and issued the international vaccination card.
+Uganda does not isolate un-vaccinated passengers on Arrival, as some countries do.
 The below extra measure steps will help such visitors to Uganda.

 Reasons for Vaccination ExemptIons: